mongodb-developer/GenAI-Showcase/apps/local-bot/README.md

 # Step-by-Step Guide: Building a Local Chatbot with Streamlit, LangChain, Ollama, and MongoDB Atlas

-In this tutorial, we'll set up a local chatbot using **Streamlit**, **LangChain**, **Ollama**, and **MongoDB Atlas Search**.
-This bot will leverage MongoDB's powerful Atlas Search capabilities alongside local LLMs (Large Language Models) via Ollama, allowing you to enhance user queries with context from chat history.
+In this tutorial, we'll set up a local chatbot using **Streamlit**, **LangChain**, **Ollama**, and **MongoDB Search**.
+This bot will leverage MongoDB's powerful MongoDB Search capabilities alongside local LLMs (Large Language Models) via Ollama, allowing you to enhance user queries with context from chat history.

 ## Prerequisites
 Before starting, make sure you have the following installed: